-In contrast with Inge and Hans, Tonio Kröger had dark dreamy eyes, delicately shadowed and with a slightly timorous gaze.
-His walk was also idle and uneven, and he used to gaze into space with his head on one side as the narrator describes him.
-To the same extent, he was heedless, self-willed, and engaged in things that no one would consider worthwhile.
-Nor did he lack certain masochistic symptoms, since he once thought that he should be punished for his excesses rather than "ignoring it with kisses and music" (Tonio Kröger, 167).
-Tonio Kroger was thus a person with an ambivalent split personality lacking a definite self-identity!
-On the one hand, he despises ordinary people because they are ordinary, and he prides himself on being different from them, but at the same time they arouse his jealousy by their simplicity and he does not cease for a moment in his vain desire to be like them – he loves them and despises himself.
-His deep relationship to things, or the complexity of his nature, which is surrounded by the sense of being set apart, makes him dissatisfied with himself.
+In contrast with Inge and Hans, Tonio has dark dreamy eyes, delicately shadowed and with a slightly timorous gaze.
+His walk is idle and uneven, and he was wont to gaze into space with his head on one side.
+To the same extent, he is heedless, self-willed and engaged in things that no one would consider worthwhile.
+Nor does he lack certain masochistic symptoms, and once thought that he should be punished for his excesses rather than "ignoring it with kisses and music" (Tonio Kröger, 167).
+Tonio is thus portrayed as a person with an ambivalent split personality and lacking a definite self-identity.
+On one hand, he despises ordinary people because they are ordinary, and prides himself on being different, but at the same time these ordinary people arouse his jealousy because of their simplicity and he does not cease for a moment in his vain desire to be like them -- he loves them and despises himself.
+His deep relationship with things and the complexity of his nature, which is surrounded by the sense of being set apart, makes him dissatisfied with himself.
 In fact, he longs for simplicity.
-Moreover, those same feelings of strangeness and alienation from others (that seems to place him above them), are what fills him with self-scorn and disgust because he is not like them.
-He envies them in spite of, or perhaps because of, knowing that he would never be like them.
+Moreover, those same feelings of strangeness and alienation he experiences toward others (which seem to place him above them), are what fills him with self-scorn and disgust because he is not like them.
+He envies them in spite of, or perhaps because of, knowing that he will never be like them.
 Yet, he does not want others to be like him because he will then stop loving them just as he does not love himself:

-"Hans would read Don Carlos, and then they’d have something to share… How well they understood each other!
+Hans would read Don Carlos, and then they’d have something to share… How well they understood each other!
 Who could tell – Tonio might even get him to write poems too … No, no, Tonio did not want that!.
-Hans was not to be like Tonio; he was to remain as he was, clear and strong, the way everyone loved him, and Tonio most of all" (Tonio Kröger, 172).
+Hans was not to be like Tonio; he was to remain as he was, clear and strong, the way everyone loved him, and Tonio most of all (Tonio Kröger, 172).